Qiskit/documentation/docs/api/qiskit/release-notes/index.md

 ---
-title: Qiskit release notes
+title: Qiskit SDK release notes
-description: New features, bug fixes, and other changes in previous versions of Qiskit.
+description: New features, bug fixes, and other changes in previous versions of Qiskit SDK.
 ---

-# Qiskit release notes
+# Qiskit SDK release notes

-New features, bug fixes, and other changes in previous versions of Qiskit.
+New features, bug fixes, and other changes in previous versions of Qiskit SDK.

 ## Release notes by version